What to Look for in a Good Prenatal Vitamin

 When it comes to prenatal vitamins, many women choose the lowest-cost option they can purchase over the counter.
 However, there are several benefits to taking a prescription prenatal vitamin instead of an over-the-counter generic.

 If you’re worried about the cost – don’t fret.
 Prescription prenatal vitamins are often made more affordable through Medicaid coverage to women who would not have access to prenatal vitamins through other sources.
-In addition, many prescription prenatal vitamins often offer savings coupons to help reduce the cost.
+Also, many prescription prenatal vitamins often offer savings coupons to help reduce the cost.

 Iron supports the baby’s growth and development and may help prevent iron deficiency anemia in pregnant women (4,5).
 Many pregnant women experience iron deficiency anemia, notably during the third trimester – a particularly important time to maintain healthy iron levels as this is when the total demand for iron increases as maternal stores are drawn upon by the fetus (4,6).
 Be sure that your prenatal vitamin contains iron, in a relatively high absorbable form, to help limit stomach upset, nausea, or constipation.

 According to the NIH, folic acid supplementation may increase the likelihood of full-term births and lower the risk of preterm birth (1, 3, 12).
-Some women have a genetic predisposition which impairs proper metabolism of folic acid, so require a form of folate that allows for absorption (3).
+Some women have a genetic predisposition that impairs proper metabolism of folic acid, so they require a form of folate that allows for absorption (3).

 - Czeizel AE, Dudás I, Paput L, Bánhidy F. Prevention of neural-tube defects with periconceptional folic acid, methylfolate, or multivitamins?
 Ann Nutr Metab.
 2011;58(4):263–271.